w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Conformance Model {#model}

 The “conformance model” is the way to determine and communicate how well a website meets WCAG.
-The WCAG 3 conformance model has been @@re-imagined to encourage more accessible user experiences and to work @@better for organizations (that is, owners/developers of websites, apps, etc.).
+The WCAG 3 conformance model has been @@re-imagined to encourage more accessible user experiences and to be more flexible for organizations (that is, owners/developers of websites, apps, etc.).

 <s>
 With WCAG 2, the success criteria is basically pass or fail.
 If a website does not pass all success criteria at the set level, then the website does not conform to WCAG 2.
 For example, if one inconsequential image on an unimportant, rarely-visited page is missing alt text, then technically the website as a whole does not pass WCAG 2 Level A. Yet, in this example, that one missing alt has essentially no impact on the accessibility of the website for users.
 Whereas, missing alt elsewhere on the website could significantly impact accessibility.